VeroPolegre/Aether-E-Commerce_Backend_Project/README.md

 - User login + logout.
 Token (JWT) + middleware

-- Creation of a CRUD.
+- Creation of CRUD

-- At least one Many to Many relationship and another One to Many.
+- One to Many and Many to Many relationships

-- Use of seeders.
+- Use of seeders

 </samp>